MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -StatusMailRecipients
-!!!
-Exchange Server 2010

-The StatusMailRecipients parameter specifies one or more recipients to receive a status e-mail message upon completion of the search.

-!!!
-Exchange Server 2013

-The StatusMailRecipients parameter specifies one or more recipients to receive a status email message upon completion of the search.

-!!!
-Exchange Server 2016, Exchange Online

 The StatusMailRecipients parameter specifies one or more recipients to receive a status email message upon completion of the search.
 You can use any value that uniquely identifies the recipient.

 For example: